General settings for Self Service

 - These settings are applicable for Salesforce Platform license users only.
 Users with Customer Portal license can only submit tickets or requests on behalf of clients who are lower than them in the role hierarchy.

-- If none of the check boxes are selected, the On Behalf Of lookup field is not displayed in Self Service.
+- If none of the check boxes are selected, the Request for field is not displayed in Self Service.

-- Users listed in the On Behalf Of lookup field options depend on the organization-wide default (Setup > Security Controls > Sharing Settings) access for the
+- Users listed in the Request for lookup field options depend on the organization-wide default (Setup > Security Controls > Sharing Settings) access for the

 - Users with any of the following license types cannot submit a ticket or a request on behalf of other users: